Welcome to The Greenway Medical Practice

 - Arrive no more than 5 minutes before your appointment time

-- **NEW COHORT** Anyone aged between 50 and 64 years old
+Anyone aged between 50 and 64 years old without an existing long term condition

 Well children of school age will be offered the vaccine at school – we are unable to vaccinate children of school age without a long term condition.
 If your child has a long term condition and is offered the vaccine at school, they may have it there to prevent the need for attending the surgery.